-To ground the referring expressions (REs) e_f and e_g to physical landmarks in the environment, we use a multimodal semantic database with textual and visual descriptions of landmarks.
-The REG module is important for identifying possible candidates for each RE, especially when the environment contains multiple similar landmarks or objects.
+In practice, detailed textual descriptions of objects are not always available, e.g., "the red car," but can be extracted from images.
 We prompt a pretrained vision-language model (VLM) to generate captions of images with the question, "What is the most obvious object in this image?"
 In this work, we use GPT-4V(ision) [26].
 We then use an LLM to generate text embeddings for the image captions, the textual descriptions of landmarks in the semantic database, and the query REs (i.e., e_f and e_g) extracted from the language command.
-Finally, we use the cosine similarity between text embeddings to find the landmarks that best matches the query REs.

-Let $g{caption}: i \to c$ be the function that generates a caption c for image i parameterized by the weights of the VLM, and $g{embed}: t \to \mathbb{R}^n$ be the function that computes an n-dimensional embedding of a text string parameterized by the weights of the LLM.
-The cosine similarity score is defined as follows, where we replace $z=g{caption}(z)$ if the semantic information z of the landmark is an image, and the subscript f/g denotes the variable is for the figure e_f or the ground e_q .
+Finally, we use the cosine similarity between text embeddings to find the landmarks that best match the query REs.
+Let $g{caption} : i \rightarrow t$ be the function that generates a caption t for image i parameterized by the weights of the VLM, and $g{embed} : t \rightarrow z$ be the function that computes an n-dimensional embedding z of a text string t parameterized by the weights of the LLM.
+The cosine similarity score is defined as follows, where we substitute $t = g{caption}(i)$ when the semantic description of the landmark is an image i, and $e{f/g}$ denotes the query RE being the figure e_f or the ground e_q .

-We also explored using CLIP's text and image encoders [19] to encode text and images then use cosine similarity of embeddings to find the best matching landmark for a query RE.
+We also explored using CLIP's text and image encoders [19] to encode text and images, then the cosine similarity of the text and image embeddings to find the best matching landmark for a query RE.
 However, we discovered that the gap between the text and image embedding spaces is large for the pretrained CLIP model.
 Liang et al. [37] documented this phenomenon in more detail.
-Instead of training another neural network to align the text and image embedding spaces, we first use a pretrained VLM to transcribe images to text then work solely in the text embedding space.
+Instead of training another neural network to align the text and image embedding spaces, we use a pretrained VLM to transcribe images to text and work solely in the text embedding space.